acorn-io/docs/docs/40-databases/01-overview.md

 title: Overview
 ---

-Applications that need databases can leverage Acorns that provide a database.
+Applications that store state in a database can leverage prebuilt Acorns that provide an instance of a database.

 ## Services